 - Arrow Electronics based in Centennial, valued at $5.85 billion

 Accredited by the AACSB, a University of Colorado Denver MBA can open many doors.
-It is the largest MBA program in Colorado, and the entire 48 credit hours of the program are now offered online using state-of-the-art technology for a highly interactive experience.
-Leadership, diplomacy and analytical thinking are developed through one-on-one and group interaction.
+It is the largest MBA program in Colorado, and the entire coursework for the program are now offered online using state-of-the-art technology for a highly interactive experience.
+Leadership, diplomacy and analytical thinking are developed through individualized attention and group interaction.
 The program uses a variety of teaching methods, including real-world group projects, case studies, computer simulations, class discussions and involvement with businesses in Colorado.
 Areas of concentration include finance, enterprise technology management, information systems and managing for sustainability.

 Regis is a private Jesuit college with a long history of academic excellence and a reputation for innovation in online learning.
 The College for Professional Studies' MBA programs are ideal for working professionals and are designed to prepare you for leadership, with a particular emphasis on using financial data and fiscal analysis.
 Within this philosophy, you have significant leeway in your area of concentration; options include health industry leadership, marketing, operations management, project management, strategic management and a global MBA in emerging markets.
 The Regis MBA is available at any of the university's four campuses, as well as online.